-- 1. Are you employed: Yes \Box No \Box - a.
-If yes, how would you describe your employment: - i.
-Full-Time \Box Part-Time \Box Contract (1-2 days/week) \Box - b.
-If yes, what is the name and setting of your employment: Click here to enter text. - i.
-Type of employment activities (e.g., consultation, assessment, intervention, counseling): Click here to enter text. - ii.
-Are you employed as a State Certified School Psychologist: Yes □ No □ If yes, which state: Click here to enter text. - iii.
-Are you employed as a Nationally Certified School Psychologist: Yes \Box No \Box - 2.
-Have you completed a postdoctoral experience: Yes \Box No \Box - a.
-If yes, please identify the placement (name and setting), supervisor and the postdoctoral activities (e.g., consultation, assessment, counseling): Click here to enter text. - 3.
-Have you passed the EPPP: Yes \Box No \Box - 4.
-Will you be seeking licensure: Yes \Box No \Box - a.
-If yes, when do you anticipate seeking licensure (month and year): Click here to enter text. - b.
+Click here to enter text.

+Click here to enter text.

+4. Please list any professional publications you have had accepted within the last year

+(please include the citations in APA style):

+Click here to enter text.

+Click here to enter text.

+Click here to enter text.

+5. Please list any awards or scholarships that you received within the last year (please

+include the citations in APA style):

+Click here to enter text.

+Click here to enter text.

+Click here to enter text.

+6. Please list any research or service projects you have worked on this year and

+supervisor/program:

+Click here to enter text.

+Click here to enter text.

+7. Please list any Graduate Assistantships you had this year and supervisor/program:

+Click here to enter text.

+Click here to enter text.

+oyment Data

+1. Are you employed: Yes \square No \square

+a.
+If yes, how would you describe your employment:

+i.
+Full-Time \square Part-Time \square Contract (1-2 days/week) \square

+b.
+If yes, what is the name and setting of your employment: Click here to enter text.

+i.
+Type of employment activities (e.g., consultation, assessment, intervention,

+counseling): Click here to enter text.

+ii.
+Are you employed as a State Certified School Psychologist: Yes \Box No \Box

+If yes, which state: Click here to enter text.

+iii.
+Are you employed as a Nationally Certified School Psychologist: Yes \Box

+No □

+2. Have you completed a postdoctoral experience: Yes \square No \square

+a.
+If yes, please identify the placement (name and setting), supervisor and the

+postdoctoral activities (e.g., consultation, assessment, counseling): Click here to

+enter text.

+3. Have you passed the EPPP: Yes \square No \square

+4. Will you be seeking licensure: Yes \square No \square

+a.
+If yes, when do you anticipate seeking licensure (month and year): Click here to

+enter text.

+b.
 What licenses will you be seeking (e.g., NCSP, DORA): Click here to enter text.